Elwin Hendrijanto

-Elwin Hendrijanto (born 3 of February 1986) is an Indonesian composer, pianist, music producer, and music director.
+Elwin Hendrijanto (born 3 February 1986) is an Indonesian composer, pianist, music producer, and music director.

 Education

 In 2008, Elwin graduated cum laude on a scholarship for Bachelors of Music in Performance Classical Piano from Utrechts Conservatorium.
 He then continued his studies at the Royal College of Music in London where he studied both Integrated Masters Programme in Composition for Screen and Integrated Masters PGdip in Performance Classical Piano on a scholarship which was supported by the Prince Bernhard Cultural Funds.

 Career

 The Piano Brothers

 During his studies at the Royal College of Music, Elwin teamed up with Dominic Ferris and created The Piano Brothers.
 Their international concert tours consists of live performances in which the duo plays their own arrangements.
 They have had collaborations with the London Symphony Orchestra and has made a performance on the Friday Night Is Music Night for BBC Radio 2 together with the BBC Concert Orchestra.
+The Piano Brothers have since then been appointed as Brand Ambassadors for international piano brand Steinway & Sons and are now Steinway Ensemble Artists.